standard-for-public-code/community-implementation-guide-standard/criteria/require-review-of-contributions.md

 The pull request template should include what needs to be reviewed.

-### Reviews SHOULD include running both the code and the tests of the codebase.
+### Reviews SHOULD include running both the software and the tests of the codebase.

 ### Contributions SHOULD be reviewed by someone in a different context than the contributor.